NIOSH Lifting Equation Walkthrough Skip to main content

 Six multipliers, one number, the Recommended Weight Limit that keeps backs intact.

-The Revised NIOSH Lifting Equation (RNLE) is the gold standard for evaluating manual lifting tasks in the workplace.
-Published by the National Institute for Occupational Safety and Health in 1994 (NIOSH Publication 94-110), it calculates a Recommended Weight Limit (RWL) based on six task-specific multipliers applied to a load constant of 51 pounds.
-The ratio of actual load weight to RWL gives the Lifting Index (LI) -- values above 1.0 indicate increased risk of low back injury.
+The Revised NIOSH Lifting Equation (RNLE) is a widely used method for evaluating manual lifting tasks in the workplace.
+Published by the National Institute for Occupational Safety and Health in 1991, with the Applications Manual issued in 1994 as NIOSH Publication 94-110, it calculates a Recommended Weight Limit (RWL) from six task-specific multipliers applied to a 51-pound load constant.
+The ratio of actual load weight to RWL gives the Lifting Index (LI), which NIOSH recommends using as a risk-estimation and design target prompt.

-This guide walks through every multiplier, explains how to measure the input variables in the field, and covers the practical limitations that determine when the equation applies and when it does not.
+This guide walks through the multipliers, explains how to measure the input variables in the field, and highlights the practical limitations that determine when the equation applies and when it does not.
 The RNLE assumes two-handed, smooth lifting in front of the body.
-It does not cover one-handed lifts, lifting while seated, lifting in constrained spaces, or tasks involving pushing, pulling, or carrying.
+It does not cover one-handed lifts, lifting while seated, lifting in constrained spaces, or tasks involving pushing, pulling, carrying, holding, unstable loads, poor footing, or environmental extremes.

 The Equation and Load Constant